 Spain ruled over the Philippines for 333 years, and one of its biggest lasting culinary influences to the country was suckling pig, or lechón.
+In many countries with Spanish influence, such as Puerto Rico, few major celebrations are complete without a lechón.
 Depending on the size of the pig, lechón takes anywhere between five to 12 hours to prep and cook.
 Though it may seem counterintuitive to wait so long for a meal, the results are worth the wait.
 Lechón is hot and crispy on the outside, flavorful and tender on the inside.
 The island of Cebu, where my father’s family hails from, is known for having the best lechón of all the Philippine islands.
 Don’t want to take my word for it?
 Perhaps the declaration of, “Best pig ever!” from the late, great Anthony Bourdain may convince you.

 Adobo is sweet, sour, and salty all at once.
 The Filipino comfort food is made with chicken, pork, or fish that’s braised in vinegar and soy sauce then seasoned with garlic, peppercorn, and bay leaves.
 The result is a pungent, bold-flavored dish with hints of umami.
 Serve with rice (a staple) and the extra sauce.
 You can’t go wrong with Adobo.